On this page:

 Three 40-mg pills (120 mg) taken by mouth at the same time each day.
 You may take WELIREG with or without food.

 Take WELIREG exactly as the doctor prescribes.
+Your doctor may change the recommended dose as needed.

 Do not chew or break up the pills into smaller pieces—be sure to swallow each pill whole.